 Reps 10 - 12, start light with this exercise because of its nature.

-This exercise: is both a pull and push motion for the triceps/shoulders, starting with a deep stretch as shown, keep the elbows in a locked postion move the weight-up until it is even with the forehead, contract momentarily then release back to start under control.
+Extensions: are both a pull and push motion for the triceps/shoulders, starting with a deep stretch as shown, keep the elbows in a locked position move the weight-up until it is even with the forehead, contract momentarily then release back to start under control.

 Narrow grip bench press: